Olical/xtz/README.md

-# xtz - Localizes your pages times
+# xtz - Localize your pages times